uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 2.4: Cloning your group repo.

 Select "clone" and follow the remaining instructions to clone your group repo locally.
-When prompted with "How are you planning to use this fork?" select "For my own purposes" to ensure that your updates will go to the right place.
+When prompted with "How are you planning to use this fork?" select "For my own purposes" to ensure that your updates go to the right place.

 > ### **Confirm access to and clone your group repo.**